balena-io/balena-cli/doc/cli.markdown

 On Windows only, convert line endings from CRLF (Windows format) to LF (Unix format).
 Source files are not modified.

-# Settings

-## settings

-Use this command to display detected settings

-Examples:

-	$ balena settings

 # Local